-Yes, Minnesota drunk driving laws (Minnesota dwi laws) are harsh, but a Minnesota DWI lawyer like Gallagher can use his education, skill and experience to work hard to ensure that justice may be done, and that the laws will be enforced fairly, even on behalf of the people he represents.
+Yes, Minnesota drunk driving laws (Minnesota dwi laws) are harsh, but Minnesota DWI lawyer Gallagher can use his education, skill and experience to work hard to ensure that justice may be done, and that the laws will be enforced fairly, even on behalf of the people he represents.
 Gallagher strives to be one of the best DUI attorneys in the area.
-Minneapolis DUI Lawyer Thomas Gallagher has been fighting, and winning these cases for over 24 years.
+Thomas Gallagher has been fighting, and winning these cases for over 29 years.

 Minnesota DUI Attorney Gallagher has helped people with: • midnight calls from jail("should I take the dui test?
 Urine or blood?
 Get an Additional Test?"). • avoid getting charged in the first dui. • avoid lengthy jail or prison sentences in cases with priors. • get their drivers license back (and so, keep their jobs), and clean up the drivers license record. • avoid the special "WX" MN DWI license plates. • avoid or win back their car and vehicle after police seizure in DWI forfeiture cases.

 Gallagher works to use and enforce the laws - criminal and civil; procedural and constitutional - to defend the legal rights of the people he represents, and by extension their families and the liberty and property rights of all the people of Minnesota.